Suggestion: Watch the 10 minutes video tutorial before reading this article

 - Baby clothes

 - Household appliances

 - Kitchen utensils

-How much does it cost to setup a Tmall store?
+How much does it cost to set up a Tmall store?

 Before you can open the store, you need to pay a US$25,000 security deposit.
-Notice that this is need a fee, but a deposit.
+Notice that this is not a fee, but a deposit.
 The money will be refunded if you decide to close the store.

 Tmall may also deduct from the security deposit, to compensate customers.